palmenhq/palmenhq.dev/source/_posts/fun-with-webcrypto.md

 Use case: You're next to your colleague, and want to send something secret over Slack.

+In short; when you download an Ecedehey HTML file from [the demo](https://palmenhq.dev/create-ecedehey.html), you can use it to encrypt files that can be sent to a receiver.

 ## Try it

 You can try it on [palmenhq.dev/create-ecedehey.html](https://palmenhq.dev/create-ecedehey.html).
 The code is available on [github.com/palmenhq/ecedehey](https://github.com/palmenhq/ecedehey).

 ## How it works

 The concept is simple; An HTML file generates private keys, that are embedded into other HTML files (let's call them private key HTML files).
 These private key HTML files can encrypt and decrypt content performing an asynchronous ECDH.
-The idea struck me when I found out that filesystem-served (`file://`) files are considered a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) in the browsers.
-The WebCrypto API is only available in secure contexts.
+The idea struck me when I found out that filesystem-served (`file://`) files are considered a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) in the browsers, as the WebCrypto API is only available in secure contexts.

 These are the steps that are taken in Ecedehey to encrypt and then decrypt something: